sefisher/fishyDIYdevices/README.md

     - RGBLED controller (colors and dimming control for a low power RGB LED strip)
     - Light switch controls (for replacing normal toggle light switches).
     - Infrared motion sensors (passive sensors to detect motion and trigger events).
-    - Temperature sensors (just
+    - Temperature sensors (provides room temperatures).
-    - Single-SW-Actuator (single limit switch allow resetting motion tracking from a single known point (limit SW) positioning anywhere from 0 to 100% with 100% set by software and conuting motor rotations).
-These can be used for the same things as a Limit-SW-actuator where adding a second switch is hard (or ugly) - like blinds.
-But it is slightly less reliable than a full limit switch actuator with two switches.
+    - Single-SW-Actuator (does the same thing as the Limit-SW-Actuator, but on has a single limit switch to reset motion tracking from a  known point (limit SW) - the other stop point is set by software (counts motot rotations).
+It is slightly less reliable than a full limit switch actuator with two switches - but can be useful for things like roller blinds where a second siwtch is hard to implement.

 ## Security
 From a security standpoint - fishyDevices are intended to operate on a home WiFi network with device-device data transfer protected by your properly secured router (using the router's security to have device to device comms encrypted at the link layer).
 Each device can be controlled using a self-served control panel using any webbrowser only on your local network.
 Remote control (from outside your local network) is only enabled through your Alexa devices and Amazon.

+## Thanks:
+Thanks to Anne Elise Bolton for her work to edit and test this README.